klust/LUMI-BE-training-materials/docs/intro-evolving/06-Support.md

 </figure>

 The LUMI User Support Team is responsible for providing L1 and basic L2 support to users of the system.
-Their work starts from the moment that you have userid on LUMI (the local RA is responsible for ensuring that you get a userid when a project has been assigned).
+Their work starts from the moment that you have userid on LUMI (the local Resource Allocator is responsible for ensuring that you get a userid when a project has been assigned).

 <!-- Belgium -->